Ijeoyibo/markdown-cv/index.md

 - Responsible for Service Transition processes

 _Key Accomplishments:_
--Involved in starting up Interswitch Uganda -Responsible and accountable for the coordinated management of multiple related projects directed toward strategic business and other organizational objectives
+- Involved in starting up Interswitch Uganda
+- Responsible and accountable for the coordinated management of multiple related projects directed toward strategic business and other organizational objectives
--Defined and initiated projects, while working to ensure the ultimate success and acceptance of the program.
+- Defined and initiated projects, while working to ensure the ultimate success and acceptance of the program.
--Managed and trained staff/team members on Postilion -Responsible for all Postilion/Postilion Office Installation and maintenance -Responsible for postilion/postilion office configurations -Responsible for card program setup
+- Managed and trained staff/team members on Postilion
+- Responsible for all Postilion/Postilion Office Installation and maintenance
+- Responsible for postilion/postilion office configurations
+- Responsible for card program setup
--Responsible for reports generation using MSSQL and crystal reporting tool -Completed and implemented application before deadline -Responsible for updating of operating service procedures and other supporting technical documentation -Ensured a strong customer relationship through a positive, proactive & professional approach
+- Responsible for reports generation using MSSQL and crystal reporting tool
+- Completed and implemented application before deadline
+- Responsible for updating of operating service procedures and other supporting technical documentation
+- Ensured a strong customer relationship through a positive, proactive & professional approach

-_Involved in Designing Data Warehouse for Interswitch Nigeria_ -Identified stakeholders
+_Involved in Designing Data Warehouse for Interswitch Nigeria_
+- Identified stakeholders
--Prepared an implementation plan
+- Prepared an implementation plan
--Analyzed organizations data requirements
+- Analyzed organizations data requirements
--Extracted data from multiple source
+- Extracted data from multiple source
--Leveraged business intelligence for data analysis
+- Leveraged business intelligence for data analysis